Kiddush levana: Art

 Silver cover for a prayerbook (Amsterdam, 1726) with engravings copied from earlier works.
 In the center of the spine is part of a Kiddush levana depiction.

 One 13th-century Italian prayerbook decorates Kiddush levana with a moon accompanied by a series of ladders in a field of stars.
 Portrayals of Kiddush levana are particularly common in 15th-century Italian liturgical manuscripts, which often show a silver crescent moon.
 Starting in the 16th century, the ritual appeared in European woodcuts and engravings, and many illuminations survive from the 18th century Jewish illuminated prayerbook revival.
-The form of these depictions follows a template established by early woodcuts of astrologers, and they generally include an anthropomorphic moon, which was very common in pre-modern Jewish art.
+The form of these depictions follows a template established by early woodcuts of astrologers, and they generally include an anthropomorphic moon, which had been adopted from Christian art in the 13th century.
 The participants wear Sabbath finery, as instructed by Soferim.
 They stand outdoors, as recommended since the 13th century.
 Stars are shown along with the moon, to link Kiddush levana to the end of the Sabbath (which is determined by the appearance of stars), and to symbolically link the Sabbath and Kiddush levana "to one another as tokens of gratitude for the weekly and monthly cycles of time".
 Partial cloud cover is included in reference to the threat that clouds will obscure the moon, but the sky is always shown clear enough to allow for Kiddush levana to be recited.
+Some 18th-century illuminations show a group of ten men, an exact minyan.
 Some depictions of moon divination on Hoshana Rabbah have been misattributed to Kiddush levana by reference works.